Alipsa/journo/README.md

 ## Journo viewer
 The [Journo Viewer](viewer/readme.md) is a simple but powerful gui tool to shorten the report creation lifecycle.
-You need a JDK 17 or higher with javafx bundled to run it (e.g. the Bellsoft Full JDK distribution)
+You need a JDK 21 or higher with javafx bundled to run it (e.g. the Bellsoft Full JDK distribution)

 ## Documentation etc.
 For more information please see [the wiki](https://github.com/Alipsa/journo/wiki/Journo-Wiki-Home)

 ## License
 The journo code is licensed under the MIT license.
-Note that it heavily depends on Freemarker and Flying Saucer which are licenced under the Apache License (Freemarker) and LGPL (Flying Saucer) respectively.
+Note that it heavily depends on Freemarker and OpenHTMLtoPDF which are licenced under the Apache License (Freemarker) and LGPL (OpenHTMLtoPDF) respectively.

 ## 3:rd party libraries used